clicknium/clicknium-docs/doc/concepts/image.md

 | timeout |Specify the maximum time interval in image matching, default is 5000 milliseconds  |<font color="Green"><B>Yes</B></font>   |<font color="Red"><B>No</B></font>|<font color="Red"><B>No</B></font>|<font color="Red"><B>No</B></font>|

 the definition of methods:
-- HighestAccuracy: compare the images found in whole windows screen
+- HighestAccuracy: compare the images found in whole Windows screen
 - InRegionHighestAccuracy: compare the images found in anchor element area
 - OutRegionHighestAccuracy: comapre the images found out of the anchor element area